SomeWeekendReading/someweekendreading.github.io/_posts/2025-02-01-japan-interlude.md

 <a href="{{ site.baseurl }}/images/2025-02-01-japan-interlude-angelique-2.jpg"><img src="{{ site.baseurl }}/images/2025-02-01-japan-interlude-angelique-2-thumb.jpg" width="300" height="343" alt="Ang&eacute;lique: dix plats, prix fixe" title="Ang&eacute;lique: dix plats, prix fixe" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 We had a _prix fixe_ dinner of 10 plates, shown here.
-My memory's gotten a bit vague, but working left-to-right/top-to-bottom: a bit of quiche, some tuna, a mushroom bake of some sort, a scallop, a soup probably of squash, a shrimp/mussels/risotto, a salad with brilliantly bright _mikan_ and kiwi, some beef with either a red wine sauce or _demi-glace_ (the latter is available in, it seems, every Japanese grocery store; in the US it's a specialty item so [we pull tricks like this](https://www.youtube.com/watch?v=V4WLUMS7Ung)),
+My memory's gotten a bit vague, but working left-to-right/top-to-bottom: a bit of quiche, some seared tuna, a mushroom p&acirc;t&eacute;, a scallop, a soup probably of squash, a shrimp/mussels/risotto, a salad with brilliantly bright _mikan_ and kiwi, some beef with either a red wine sauce or _demi-glace_ (the latter is available in, it seems, every Japanese grocery store; in the US it's a specialty item so [we pull tricks like this](https://www.youtube.com/watch?v=V4WLUMS7Ung)),